Skintrphoenix/PluginLoader/README.md

 ### Configuration (Optional)

-Add This code to \App\Providers\AppServiceProviders on method boot
+Add This code to \App\Providers\AppServiceProvider on method boot
 ```bash
 $plugin = new \Skintrphoenix\PluginLoader\PluginLoader();
 ```